Tribler/Dollynator/README.rst

 Future Work
 ===========

-- Gossip learning protocol using IPv8 overlay: enable collective learning by sharing QTable updates, secure message authentication
+- Gossip learning protocol using IPv8 overlay: enable collective learning by sharing QTable updates with a secure message authentication
 - QTable for VPN selection: learn which VPN works the best and which VPS providers ignore DMCA notices and thus do not require VPN
 - Market strategy based on deep learning
 - Explore additional sources of income: Bitcoin donations, torrent seeding...